SakuraSkrypt/SkryptOS/README.md

-# 🌸 SkryptOS ~Designed for Efficiency
+# 🌸 SkryptOS ~ Effortless Performance, Maximum Security

 This is the official APT repository for SkryptOS.
 It provides custom packages, system updates,and enhancements while maintaining compatibility.